20 Bank Accounts for Bad Credit of October 2025

 Banks That Don’t Use ChexSystems

-While most banks pull your ChexSystems record, there are some banks that don’t use ChexSystems.
-These banks aren’t necessarily targeting people looking for a bank account with bad credit, they just don’t look at their customers banking history.
+While most financial institutions pull your ChexSystems record when reviewing applications, there are some banks that don’t use ChexSystems.
+These banks aren’t necessarily targeting people looking for a bank account with bad credit; they just don’t look at their customers’ banking history.
 The banks that offer these checking accounts are typically the best for people having trouble getting a bank account.

 See also: Credit Unions That Don’t Use ChexSystems